pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     - [CustomReports] have been moved into PimcoreCustomReportsBundle
       - Config `pimcore:custom_reports` has been removed, please use `pimcore_custom_reports:` in the PimcoreCustomReportsBundle insteand.
     - [Search] has been moved into PimcoreSimpleBackendSearchBundle
-    - [SEO] Document Editor, robots.txt and HTTP Errors has been moved into PimcoreSeoBundle
+    - [SEO] Document Editor, Redirects, Sitemaps, robots.txt and HTTP Errors has been moved into PimcoreSeoBundle
     - [WordExport] has been moved into PimcoreWordExportBundle
     - [System Info & Tools] Php Info, Opcache Status and System Requirements check has been moved into `pimcore/system-info-bundle` package.
     - [File Explorer] System File explorer has been moved to `pimcore/system-file-explorer` package.